All Episodes

 Well, I mean, it's deeply, deeply troubling.

-But he says, Well, that's already happened.
+But he says, well, that's already happened.

-We already have an indictment, we already have a prosecution, so there's less of a need for another one.
+So there's less of a need for another one.

-I think that's a pretty perverse situation where the Biden administration made uh Biden less likely to be prosecuted by virtue of prosecuting President Trump.
+I think that's a pretty perverse situation where the Biden administration made Biden less likely to be prosecuted by virtue of prosecuting President Trump.

 Do you believe that the Department of Justice under Joe Biden and Murray Garland has been weaponized and politicized?